My Retirement Number: $1,777,777

 Reaching the Magic Number

-I am not starting from zero as you can imagine and assessing if the number is within reach is about using historical growth rate based on savings and rate of return.
+Achieving your retirement goal is about having a plan.
+You can assess if the number is within reach by using historical growth rate along with your savings and rate of return.

 Below are the 3 components of wealth building.
 Simple, isn’t it?
 The rate of return is the most difficult to control but I can tell you that I beat the index since 2009.